afiorg9000/Modeled-After-Myself/README.md

 Open the Google Colab project from the ipynb file and run the program.
 By block 4, Use an openapi key to succesfully run the program.

 ## Usage
+Create a `data.txt` file with your personal data.

-Once the application is running, you can interact with the personal AI by typing your query into the text input field and press enter to apply.
-The AI will then generate a personalized response based on your query and my personal data.
+Run the app and interact with the personal AI by typing your query into the text input field and press enter to apply.
+The AI will then generate a personalized response based on your query and the personal data.

 ## Contributing